stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

     When the property is set to true, punctuation in search terms is ignored.
 For example, for an occurrence of the term I.B.M, the terms I.B.M. and IBM are stored in the index.

+    !!! note
-    **Note:** This configuration results in a larger index.
+    This configuration results in a larger index.
 To change this option, complete the steps in the *Deleting the index* topic.

 search.interService.href
 :   Web address from which other HCL Connections applications access Advanced Search.